Small to medium cacti from USA and Mexico, often with brilliant flowers.

 Four genera that are all now Eriosyce, from Chile and Peru.

-One of the larger genera in the Cactus family, and one of the most variable, but only some have hooked spines.
+Mammillaria is one of the larger genera in the Cactus family, and one of the most variable, but only some have hooked spines.

 Melocactus are recognizable by the large cephalium that develops on mature plants.
 They are native from Brazil to Southern Mexico, including the Caribbean.

 Four genera from the subfamily Opuntioideae, all from the Americas.

 Parodia, native to the uplands of Argentina, Peru, Bolivia, Brazil, Colombia and Uruguay.
 Notocactus, with the center of the genus in Brazil and Argentina, but with members throughout the Eastern side of the Andes.